ietf-wg-cellar/matroska-specification/cellar-tags/rfc_backmatter_tags.md

 Moreover, criteria for `binary` tags include ensuring the data in the `TagBinary` element are defined in a specification.
-When possible, i.e., the binary format is not already in use elsewhere, the data should not start with the size of the data to follow, as this size is already part of the `TagBinary` element.
+When possible, i.e., the binary format is not already in use elsewhere, it is **RECOMMENDED** that the data not start with the size of the data to follow, as this size is already part of the `TagBinary` element.
+The content of the binary data **MUST NOT** be a single UTF-8 string, in which case the tag should be `TagString`.

 Criteria for `nested` tags include ensuring that the tag consists of one or more child `SimpleTag` elements to describe the metadata corresponding to that tag.